dji-sdk/Windows-SDK-Doc/source/cn/tutorials/index.md

 ---
 title: Integrate DJIVideoParser Project into DJI Windows SDK Application
 version: v0.1.0
-date: 2018-12-12
+date: 2019-01-07
 github: https://github.com/DJI-Windows-SDK-Tutorials/Windows-FPVDemo
 keywords: [Windows SDK, FPVDemo, basic tutorial]
 ---

-*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum.
+*If you come across any mistakes or bugs in this tutorial, please let us know by sending emails to dev@dji.com.
 Please feel free to send us Github pull request and help us fix any issues.*

 ---

-This tutorial is designed for you to gain a basic understanding of the DJI Windows SDK.
-It will implement the FPV view.
+This tutorial is designed for you to gain a basic understanding of using DJI Windows SDK.
+It will implement the FPV view and basic control of DJI Phantom 4 Pro V2.0's camera.

 You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Windows-SDK-Tutorials/Windows-FPVDemo).

-We use Phantom 4 Pro V2.0 as an example to make this demo.
+We use [DJI Phantom 4 Pro V2.0](https://www.dji.com/cn/phantom-4-pro-v2?site=brandsite&from=nav) as an example to make this demo.

-## Import DJIVideoParser Project
+## Importing DJIVideoParser Project

-Based on the DJIWSDKDemo, now we start to import DJIVideoParser project.
+If you are not familiar with the process of integrating and activating DJI Windows SDK to your project, please check the Github source code and this tutorial: [Integrate WSDK into Application](https://developer.dji.com/cn/windows-sdk/documentation/application-development-workflow/workflow-integrate.html) for details.
+Now we start to import the DJIVideoParser project.

-* Firstly, copy DJIVideoParser project to root folder of DJIWSDKDemo.
+* Firstly, copy DJIVideoParser project to the root folder of DJIWSDKDemo project.
 You can find DJIVideoParser project [here](https://github.com/dji-sdk/Windows-SDK/tree/master/Sample%20Code).
 ![VideoParserProject](../../images/quick-start/WSDKCopyDJIVideoParser.png)
 * Secondly, add DJIVideoParser project.
   * a.
 Open DJIWSDKDemo solution, right-click on the solution, select **Add->Existing Project**.
   * b.
 Locate to the folder where DJIVideoParser.vcxproj exists, select it and click **Open**.
-* Thirdly, configurate DJIVideoParser project.
+* Thirdly, configure DJIVideoParser project.
   * a.
 Right-click on the DJIVideoParser project, select **Properties**.
   * b.
-Pay attention to following points: **Configuration, Platform, Target Platform Version** and **Output Directory**.
+Double check and follow the following settings: **Configuration, Platform, Target Platform Version** and **Output Directory**.
   ![VideoParserProject](../../images/quick-start/WSDKDJIVideoParserConfig.png)
+  * c.
+Right-click on the DJIVideoParser project, select "Build" to build the project so that you can use the API directly in the code after adding the related reference.
 * Fourthly, add reference to DJIWSDKDemo.
   * a.
 Right-click on DJIWSDKDemo project, and select **Add Reference**, and then click **Projects**.
   * b.
-Check the box before DJIVideoParser project.
+Click the checkbox of the DJIVideoParser project to add it.
   ![VideoParserProject](../../images/quick-start/WSDKAddVideoParserReference.png)
   * Click **OK**.
 * Finally, copy FFMpeg dlls to DJIWSDKDemo project.
   * a.
 Right-click on the DJIWSDKDemo project.
 Select **Add->Existing Item**.
   * b.
-Locate to dlls of FFMpeg(under the folder of /DJIVideoParser/ThirdParties/dlls).
+Locate to the path of FFmpeg dll files(under the folder of /DJIVideoParser/ThirdParties/dlls).
   * c.
 Select all of them, and then click **Add**.
   ![VideoParserProject](../../images/quick-start/WSDKAddFFMPEGDlls.png)